CIS-Fall-2022/project-cis_4339_project_12/backend/README.md

 # TODO:

 - Create DELETE endpoints for all collections
+- Create Routes for the graph with analytics
 - ~~Create CRUD endpoints for the organization collection~~
 - Finish adding response/requests for organizationData end points along with error codes and field descriptions